ninglinLiu/onchain-data-copyright-saas/DEPLOYMENTS.md

 - Full source code and metadata available
 - ABI extracted and integrated into frontend

-### License Contract
+### Legacy License Contract (Deprecated)
-- ✅ Successfully verified using **manual flattened source**
-- Resolved naming conflict: `struct License` → `struct LicenseTemplate`
-- Flattened source includes OpenZeppelin dependencies (Ownable, Context)
-- Verification file: `packages/hardhat/flat/License_final.sol`
+- ⚠️ This was from the old modular architecture
+- Replaced by BodhiBasedCopyright in the current system
+- For reference only - use BodhiBasedCopyright for new deployments

 ---